 As of June 14, 2002, the project has found 3.2 billion spikes and 266 million Gaussians.
 See the best candidate signals found so far.

 Check the status of the SETI@home data server and tapes.

 Get answers to all of your SETI@home questions in the SETI@home FAQ.

-View the SETI@home discussion boards.
+View the Classic SETI@home discussion forum.

 Read a short research paper, written in 1998, about the origins of SETI and SETI@home.